MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

 1. Create an insider risk policy
 1. Customize the data leaks policy
 1. Enable Microsoft Defender for Endpoint integration with Insider Risk Management
-1. Enable indicators and configure priority users
+1. Configure insider risk indicators and create a priority user group
 1. Create a policy for security policy violations by priority users
 1. Create a notice template